xuankimtran/docs-1/pages/katalon-studio/docs/product-availability-matrix.md

 permalink: /katalon-studio/docs/product-availability-matrix.html
 ---

 This document gives you information on the supported technologies and integrations.
-For the supported environments (including browsers and operating systems), see [this document](https://docs.katalon.com/katalon-studio/docs/supported-environments.html).
+For the supported environments (including browsers and operating systems), see [supported environments](https://docs.katalon.com/katalon-studio/docs/supported-environments.html).

 ### Supported Application Under Test (AUT)